Smileyquisourit/Abaqus/README.md

 chart = Chart('path_to_file.csv');
 ```

+This function use the function `readtable` for reading the csv file, and have a `varargin` argument, so you can pass all the possible argument that you want to the `readtable` function.

 ### Accessing Column Names

 You can retrieve the column names from the table using the col_names property: